jan-leila/nix-config-mirror/README.md

 - vscode extensions should be in own flake (make sure to add the nixpkgs.overlays in it too)
 - join config for systemd.tmpfiles.rules and service directory bindings
 - monitor configuration in `~/.config/monitors.xml` should be sym linked to `/run/gdm/.config/monitors.xml`
+- move applications in server environment into their own flakes
 ## New Features
 - offline access for nfs mounts (overlay with rsync might be a good option here? https://www.spinics.net/lists/linux-unionfs/msg07105.html note about nfs4 and overlay fs)
 - fix pre commit hook